/* * external links open in new window */

 Wat Phra That Doi Suthep, Chiang Mai

-When to Go to Thailand
+The Best Time to go to Thailand

 It will be hot year-round in Thailand, even in the “cool” season.
 The rainy season lasts from May to October, but it usually only rains a little each day.
 The occasional deluge can occur so keep an umbrella handy.
 (I honestly prefer the rainy season because it’s much greener and lusher.)
 Avoid the burning season near Chiang Mai in February/March, when the air quality is the worst in the world.